 In Air Transit v.
-National Labor Relations Board3 (NLRB), a cab company sought reversal of an NLRB decision ruling its cab drivers to be employees.
-Air Transit was a Virginia corporation providing taxicab services at Washington Dulles International Airport.
-The Federal Aviation Administration gave Air Transit the exclusive right to operate taxicab service at Dulles.
+National Labor Relations Board, a cab company sought reversal of an NLRB decision ruling its cab drivers to be employees.
+Air Transit was a Virginia corporation providing taxi cab services at Dulles Airport.
+The Federal Aviation Administration ("FAA") gave Air Transit the exclusive right to operate taxicab service at Dulles.

-Air Transit used the services of approximately 100 taxicab drivers, who provided their own vehicles and picked up passengers from a designated cab line.
+Air Transit used the services of approximately 100 taxicab drivers who provided their own vehicles and picked up passengers from a designated cab line.
 Air Transit put a uniformed dispatcher at the head of the line to direct passengers and help with their luggage.
 Air Transit charged drivers \$72 a week for participation in the feed line, but Air Transit received no share of the drivers' earnings.

-The drivers did not report their earnings to Air Transit; did not keep trip sheets, manifests, or other accounts of their earnings; and had control over their own schedules.
-Drivers did not receive benefits, vacation time, sick leave, workers' compensation, or unemployment insurance from Air Transit.
+The drivers did not report their earnings to Air Transit, did not keep trip sheets, manifests or other accounts of their earnings, and had control over their own schedules.
+Drivers did not receive benefits, vacation time, sick leave, workers' compensation or unemployment insurance from Air Transit.
 All drivers were personally responsible for their own accounting and self-employment taxes, and received no training.

 However, Air Transit drivers were subject to many rules, some mandated by Air Transit's contract with the FAA, some required by Virginia law.
-Drivers had to use a radio dispatch system, wear name tags, maintain taxicabs in safe operating condition, display certain language and Air Transit's telephone number on the taxicab, display rate information, possess a valid driver's license, and license their vehicles for use in Loudon County, Va.
-Air Transit also enforced rules that were not required by the FAA contract or Virginia law, including requirements that drivers charge a flat rate for some customers, post a notice in their vehicles about how to file passenger complaints, and purchase greater insurance coverage than required by Virginia law.
+Drivers had to use a radio dispatch system, wear name tags, maintain taxicabs in safe operating condition, display certain language and Air Transit's telephone number on the taxicab, display rate information, possess a valid driver's license, and license their vehicles for use in Louden County, Virginia.
+Air Transit also enforced rules that were not required by the FAA contract or Virginia law, including requirements that drivers charge a flat rate for certain customers, post a notice in their vehicles about how to file passenger complaints, and purchase greater insurance coverage than required by Virginia law.

-The NLRB claimed that those controls meant the drivers were employees.
-Yet the appeals court ruled they were independent contractors.
+The NLRB claimed that such controls meant they were employees.
+Yet, the appeals court ruled the cab drivers were independent contractors.
 Most of the "controls" were mandated by the FAA contract or by Virginia law.
 The few remaining employee-like factors were grossly outweighed by factors suggesting they were independent contractors.
 Although Air Transit exercised some control over the drivers beyond legal regulations, it was insufficient to find the drivers to be employees.

-More Case Law on Legal Controls
+More Case Law On Legal Controls

-Taxicab companies seem to feature prominently in the "legal control" cases.
-For example, Local 777, Democratic Union Org.
-Comm. v.
-NLRB4 involved two cab companies providing taxicab service in Chicago.
-The NLRB ruled the cab drivers were employees.5 The court reversed, finding the facts insufficient to support employee status.
+Taxi cab companies seem to feature prominently in the "legal control" cases.
+For example, Local 777, Democratic Union Organizing Committee v.
+NLRB, involved two cab companies providing taxi cab service in Chicago.
+The NLRB ruled the cab drivers were employees.
+The court reversed, finding the facts insufficient to support employee status.

 Each cab driver signed a lease under which the driver paid a fixed fee (\$22 for a day lease, \$15 for a night lease) and an hourly fee for late returns.
-The driver leased the cab for two days at a time, or three days on weekends.
+The driver leased the cab for 2 days at a time, or 3 days on weekends.
 The driver agreed to be the sole driver, not to sublease the cab, to inspect it at the beginning of the lease and report defects, and to return the cab in good condition with a full tank of gas.
-The company provided the taxicab, the cab license, liability insurance, antifreeze, oil, towing service, tires, and maintenance.
-The lease said the drivers were not required to operate taxicabs in a prescribed manner, to accept calls or dispatches, to report their location, or to keep the cab in a designated location.
+The company provided the taxi cab, the cab license, liability insurance, antifreeze, oil, towing service, tires, and maintenance.
+The lease said the drivers were not required to operate taxi cabs in a prescribed manner, to accept calls or dispatches, to report their location, or to keep the cab in a designated location.